Bgoodwin24/chirpy/README.md

     * "kerfuffle"
     * "sharbert"
     * "fornax"
-    :warning:These are just placeholders as an example:warning:
+    ⚠️ These are just placeholders as an example ⚠️

 ## Testing
 1. Run test suite with: `go test ./...`